-As of July 1, 2012, total unrecognized stock option compensation expense amounted to \$299,000, which will be recognized as the underlying stock options vest over a weighted-average period of 1.29 years.
+As of September 30, 2012, total unrecognized stock option compensation expense amounted to \$251,000, which will be recognized as the underlying stock options vest over a weighted-average period of 1.04 years.
 The amount of future stock option compensation expense could be affected by any future stock option grants and by the separation from the Company of any individual who has received stock options that are unvested as of such individual's separation date.

-Non-vested Stock: The Board granted 30,000 shares of non-vested stock to its non-employee directors during each of the three-month periods ended October 2, 2011, September 26, 2010 and September 27, 2009 with a weighted-average fair value of \$4.44, \$4.36 and \$3.02, respectively.
+Non-vested Stock: The Board granted 42,000 shares of non-vested stock with a fair value of \$5.62 per share to the Company's non-employee directors during the three-month period ended September 30, 2012 and granted 30,000 shares of non-vested stock to the Company's non-employee directors during each of the three-month periods ended October 2, 2011, September 26, 2010 and September 27, 2009, with a weighted-average fair value per share of \$4.44, \$4.36 and \$3.02, respectively.
 These shares vest over a two-year period, assuming continued service.
 The fair value of the non-vested stock granted to the Company's non-employee directors was determined based on the number of shares granted multiplied by the closing price of the Company's common stock on the date of the grant.